Sarah Hyland Flashes Killer Abs In Tiny Crop Top & Skirt

 She is also planning her wedding to her boyfriend, Bachelor in Paradise bartender Wells Adams.
 The couple have been dating for over two years, and finally got engaged earlier this year when Wells popped the question on the beach with a gorgeous diamond sparkler.

-Meanwhile, fans can see more of Sarah Hyland’s life, career and adorable relationship with Wells Adams by following the actress and singer on her social media accounts.
+Meanwhile, fans can see more of Sarah Hyland’s life, career, and adorable relationship with Wells Adams by following the actress and singer on her social media accounts.